jdpark7/uni-chatbot/university-data/curriculum.md

 OUT OF STATE TRANSFERS

-If a student transfers to OCSA with high school courses on their transcript, OCSA will designate weighted credit only to AP courses and/or equivalent honors courses approved on OCSA°Øs University of California A-G course list.
+If a student transfers to OCSA with high school courses on their transcript, OCSA will designate weighted credit only to AP courses and/or equivalent honors courses approved on OCSA‚Äôs University of California A-G course list.

-Please note that in calculating a non-resident°Øs GPA when applying to college, the UC system will grant honors weight for AP courses or IB courses only, but not for out of state school-designated honors courses.
+Please note that in calculating a non-resident‚Äôs GPA when applying to college, the UC system will grant honors weight for AP courses or IB courses only, but not for out of state school-designated honors courses.

 Weighted grade points shall be issued as follows:
  .A= 5   ..C= 3